turi-code/userguide/deployment/pred-launching.md

 It is possible to specify a security group by name through the parameter `security_group`; if a group with the given name does not exist, it will be created.

 Note that if `subnet_id` is not specified and there are more than one subnets in the VPC, the predictive service might be launched into any of the VPC's subnets.

-#### Best Practices in AWS

-Because EC2 is a multi-tenancy service, we recommend a few best practices to ensure your service and data remain secure.

-* Provide SSL credentials when creating your Predictive Service to enable HTTPS as the protocol for your data flow when querying the service.
-* Create a security group in AWS and specify it when configuring your EC2 deployment through an [`Ec2Config`](https://dato.com/products/create/docs/generated/graphlab.deploy.Ec2Config.html#graphlab.deploy.Ec2Config) to restrict access to your Predictive Service.
-* Specify explicit CIDR rules when configuring your EC2 deployment to further restrict access to your Predictive Service.